Timekeeping on Mars: Curiosity

 The Curiosity rover project specified a mission clock that matched Local Mean Solar Time at its originally planned landing longitude of 137.42°E. This corresponds to a mission clock of AMT+09:09:40.8.
 The actual landing site was about 0.02° (1.3 km) east of that, a difference of about 5 seconds in solar time.
-The local mean solar time is also affected by the rover motion; at 4.6°S, this is about 1 second of time difference for every 246 meters of displacement along the east-west direction.
+The local mean solar time is also affected by the rover motion; at 4.6°S, this is about 1 second of time difference for every 246 m of displacement along the east–west direction.
 The date is kept using a mission clock sol count with the landing occurring on Sol 0, corresponding to MSD 49269 (mission time zone); the landing occurred around 14:53 LMST (05:53 AMT).